Estimating Large Language Model Capabilities without Labeled Test Data: Confidence Profile Meta-Model

 \subsection{Baselines}

-We consider three baselines for accuracy estimation. \paragraph{Average training accuracy (Avg).} We simply take the average dataset-level accuracy of the in-distribution datasets as our accuracy estimate:
+We consider four baselines for accuracy estimation. \paragraph{Average training accuracy (\textsc{AvgTrain}).} We simply take the average dataset-level accuracy of the seen datasets as our accuracy estimation:

+\paragraph{Average Calibration Error (\textsc{AvgConf}).} We take the average confidence across the test dataset as the accuracy estimation:

-\paragraph{Average Calibration Error (ACE).} It is common practice to measure example-level calibration error using Expected Calibration Error (ECE) \cite{guo2017calibration, desai2020calibration, kumar2019verified}, which is a weighted average of the difference in confidence and accuracy for each confidence interval bin.
-Computing ECE is similar\footnote{The main difference is that ECE is commonly computed by binning confidence scores into buckets, whereas in our setting each ``bucket'' is a different OOD dataset.} to measuring the MAE of a predictor that uses the average confidence across the dataset as its accuracy estimate:
+Note that this baseline is only applicable to closed-set generation and not open-ended generation tasks since the accuracy metric for open-ended generation (F1 score) and confidence metric (NLL) do not share the same range ($[0,1]$ vs.\ $(-\infty,0]$).
+The intuition behind \textsc{AvgConf} is that if the model confidence scores are well-calibrated (at the example level), then the expected value of the model's confidence scores should be equal to the accuracy.
+In fact, we note that the MAE of \textsc{AvgConf} is similar to Expected Calibration Error (ECE), which measures the example-level calibration error \cite{10.5555/2888116.2888120, guo2017calibration, kumar2019verified, desai2020calibration}.\footnote{ECE computes a weighted average of the difference between confidence and accuracy for each confidence interval bin.
+The main difference is that ECE is commonly computed by binning confidence scores into buckets, whereas in our setting each ``bucket'' is a different OOD dataset.}

-Note that this baseline is not applicable to open-ended generation tasks since the accuracy metric (F1 score) and confidence metric (NLL) do not share the same range ($[0,1]$ vs.\ $(-\infty,0]$).
+\paragraph{Temperature Scaling (TS)} Temperature scaling is a widely used calibration method \cite{hinton2015distilling, guo2017calibration, si2022re}.
+By fitting a single scaler parameter called temperature $\tau$, it produces softer model-assigned probabilities

+We then obtain scaled confidence scores with Equation \ref{eq:1}, and evaluate \textbf{\textsc{AvgConf}} on the test dataset.
+Note that we optimize temperature $\tau$ based on the \textbf{\textsc{AvgConf}} of the training datasets instead of the common approach of using NLL as an objective function.

 \paragraph{Average Threshold Confidence (ATC)} We use ATC \citep{garg2022leveraging} as one of our OOD accuracy estimation baselines.
-Since ATC predicts generalization from a \emph{single} source dataset to a target dataset, we take the estimated accuracy for the test dataset to be the average of the ATC estimates from each in-distribution dataset:
+ATC takes accuracy estimation by fitting a confidence threshold on a \emph{single} source dataset and generalizes to the target dataset.
+We take the estimated accuracy for the test dataset to be the average of the ATC estimates from each seen dataset: